Vnesiav/Vnesiav/README.md

 - 👋 Hi, I’m Vianca Vanesia Barhan
 <!-- - 👀 I’m interested in -->
-- 🌱 I’m currently studying Informatics at Multimedia Nusantara University
+- 🌱 I’m currently studying Informatics at Universitas Multimedia Nusantara
 <!-- - 💞️ I’m looking to collaborate on ... --->
 - 📫 You can also reach me via <a href="linkedin.com/in/vianca-vanesia-35a453243 ">Linkedin</a>